 - Encourage your child to take ownership of their morning routine: Get your child’s input about the order in which they want to do the morning routine.
 They may go through the morning routine more quickly if they do the tasks in the order they prefer and getting their input also helps them feel like a valued family member.

 - Use a timer: An age-appropriate timer can help keep your kid on task and encourage them to practice telling the time.

 - Avoid technology in the mornings: Tablets and TVs are a giant distraction trap for kids and parents alike.
 Make it out the door on time by avoiding this distraction.

 Make School Mornings Even More Stress-Free

 You may have heard that preparation is the key to success.
 This is true in most aspects of life, including stress-free mornings!
 Make an effort to prepare for school mornings the night before.
-Establishing an can help parents and kids save time while getting ready in the morning.
+Establishing an easy to follow school night routine can help parents and kids save time while getting ready in the morning.

 Preparing the night before helps keep you calm, which in turn avoids deflecting stress and franticness onto your kids.
 For example, you can make breakfast and lunches the night before.
 Set up a “launch station” near the door with all the kids' items — shoes, backpack, coat, lunch box — in the same place before you sleep so there isn’t a scramble in the morning.

 - MacPhee D, Lunkenheimer E, Riggs N. Resilience as Regulation of Developmental and Family Processes.
 Fam Relat.
 2015;64(1):153-175. doi:10.1111/fare.12100. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4642729/